-On our opening statement, we will be completely frank about this: Dubai is no Paris.
-Many tourists who have been there will report that the modern Dubai is nothing like Buenos Aires or other capitals/most populous high-prestige cities of other cultures.
+In our opening statement, we will be completely frank about this: Dubai is no Paris.
+Many tourists who have been there will report that modern Dubai is nothing like Buenos Aires or other capitals/most populous high-prestige cities of other cultures.
 True, it is a commercial hub, indubitably among World’s top commercial hubs at that – but much of today’s Dubai stands as a decoy of affluence and the zenith of luxury, and limited to being only that.
-80% of Dubai’s residents are expats whose sweat the city’s foundation is laid upon, but there is no cultural assimilation to give it a unique Dubai tint.
+80% of Dubai’s residents are ex-pats whose sweat the city’s foundation is laid upon, but there is no cultural assimilation to give it a unique Dubai tint.
 If we don’t mince our words, Dubai is a soulless husk.
 But it is the most intricate of husks, nevertheless.
 You will not derive the essence of Arab culture, or any other culture, or even a cultural hotpot typical of metropolitan cities like this, but Dubai is definitely UAE’s most majestic city.
-Most of its common cityscape may be devoid of an architectural tradition that lends a religiosity, a certain dignity to monuments, and makes them heritage, but Dubai can still show you the peak of modern architecture.
+Most of its common cityscape may be devoid of an architectural tradition that lends a religiosity, a certain dignity to monuments, and makes them heritage, or into best hotels but Dubai can still show you the peak of modern architecture.
 Dubai is called the ‘city of the future’ with good reason.

 But this does not mean Dubai does not have a gripping historical trajectory.
 Dubai has always been the center of the trading web that connects faraway corners of the earth in a common trading thread, and through thick and thin, it has withstood the test of time as such.
-It used to be a pearl export hotbed in the 1930’s before the Great Depression came along, that is.
+It used to be a pearl export hotbed in the 1930s before the Great Depression came along, that is.
 It recovered even after the collapse of the pearl industry with a thriving gold-trading network.
 Then in the 1960s, oil revenues started piling up, which brought infrastructure developments, which brought a tsunami of migrating foreign workers, creating a huge labor market, and you know the rest.

 Now that we have addressed the elephant in the room, let us actually account for the tourist destination Dubai presents to you.
 We might have dubbed it soulless, but this cannot deter you from the fact that there is an endless queue of places to see and things to do in Dubai.
 The city is one of the richest on the earth, and its tourism precedes this reputation.
 Here are the top 10 places you must never miss on your Dubai itinerary.